amritlamsal123/developer_associate/README.md

 #### SQS gurantees delivery but there can be duplicates
   * SQS requires you to implement your own application-level tracking, especially if your application uses multiple queues.
 # SWF
+#### Programming language SDK's available for SWF
+  * Java, Ruby, .NET and PHP
+####  Can I use AWS Identity and Access Management (IAM) to manage access to Amazon SWF?
+  * Yes.
+You can grant IAM users permission to access Amazon SWF.
+IAM users can only access the SWF domains and APIs that you specify.
 #### Maximum number of SWF domains allowed in an AWS account is 100
   * You can have a maximum of 10,000 workflow and activity types (in total) that are either registered or depreciated in each domain.
   * You can have a maximum of 100 Amazon SWF domains(including registered and depreciated domains) in your AWS account.
   * gurantees delivery order of message/tasks.
 #### How long can workflow executions run
   * Each workflow execution can run for a maximum of 1 year.
 Each workflow execution history can grow up to 25,000 events.
+#### In SWF what are the containers called for segregating application resources.
+  * Domains
+    * In SWF, you define logical containers called domains for your application resources.
+Domains can only be created at the level of your AWS account and may not be nested
 #### Developing Deciders in Amazon SWF
   * A decider is an implementation of the **coordination logic** of your workflow type that runs during the execution of your workflow.
 You can run multiple deciders for a single workflow type.
 #### Some core benefits of SWF
+  * One of the major use case of SWF is video encoding
   * Centralize the coordination of steps in the application
   * Automate the workflow that include human tasks
   * Manage the flow of work between application components